Ferdi265/wl-mirror/README.md

 This requires `wl-mirror`, the `wl-present` script, `pipectl` (optional), slurp, and one of `wofi`, `wmenu`, `rofi`, or `dmenu`.

+Note that wl-present only allows one instance by default, but multiple instances can be used at the same time using the `--name` option or `WL_PRESENT_PIPE_NAME` environment variable.

 ### Kanshi Configuration Example